 Grouping Configuration

 Grouping allows you to combine products in the search results based on a selected property.
-For example, you can group the variant products together.
-Grouping was supported even in the early versions of SAP Commerce, but it was added to Adaptive Search (Backoffice) only in the latest release.
+For example, you can group variant products together.
+Grouping was supported even in early versions of SAP Commerce, but it was added to Adaptive Search in Backoffice only in the latest release.

-The value indicated in the blue bubble indicates how many items are grouped in that single result for that item:
+The value shown in the blue bubble indicates how many items are grouped in that single result for that item:

 Voucher Brute Force Attack Detection

-Previously the functionality of voucher redemption was left up to the partner to implement according to the specific needs.
+Previously, the functionality of voucher redemption was left to the partner to implement according to specific needs.

-Version 2011 provides a simple brute force detection mechanism which is triggered when a customer attempts to add a voucher to the cart.
-Its aim is to prevent trying to guess voucher codes.
+Version 2011 provides a simple brute force detection mechanism that is triggered when a customer attempts to add a voucher to the cart.
+Its aim is to prevent attempts to guess voucher codes.

-In the default (OOTB) implementation, the system tracks attempts on a per IP-address base.
-If a configurable number of attempts in a configurable window of time have been made, any further attempts of that IP address will be blocked for a configurable amount of time.
-Specifically, any further attempts from the same IP-address will be denied for one hour if more than 5 attempts have been made within 5 minutes.
-It allows registering when vouchers are used and enforce usage restrictions if required, as
+In the default OOTB implementation, the system tracks attempts per IP address.
+If a configurable number of attempts in a configurable time window have been made, any further attempts from that IP address will be blocked for a configurable amount of time.
+Specifically, any further attempts from the same IP address will be denied for one hour if more than five attempts have been made within five minutes.
+It allows you to register when vouchers are used and enforce usage restrictions if required, such as:

 Backoffice Enhancements

-The SAP Commerce Cloud 2011 release a number of minor enhancements and features to Backoffice Framework:
+The SAP Commerce Cloud 2011 release includes a number of minor enhancements and features for Backoffice Framework:

-• Classification Features.
-You can change the order of classification features and create classification features groups.
+- Classification Features.
+You can change the order of classification features and create classification feature groups.
 It is also possible to enable the WYSIWYG editor for Category Features.

 Deprecated extensions